-Ireland is an open jurisdiction which encourages investment from all countries.
-There are no specific countries which are preferred for investing in Ireland.
+Ireland is an open jurisdiction that encourages investment from all countries; no specific countries are preferred for investing in Ireland.
 Many US, UK, European, Asian and Gulf Co-operation Council companies invest directly in Irish companies.

 4.3 Use of Treaty Country Entities by Non-treaty Country Residents